 Myth 3: Therapy Won’t Help You Get Better, or It Will Take Years to Work

 When you’ve struggled with mental health concerns for much of your life, it can be hard to believe things will ever improve.
-It’s surprising, then, to discover that the success rate of treatment in some disorders is as high as 80%, making an improved quality of life highly attainable.
+It’s surprising, then, to discover that the success rate of treatment in some disorders quite high, making an improved quality of life attainable.

 The American Psychological Association affirms that psychotherapy is proven to result in positive changes for at least 75% of those who undergo it.
 Some people begin to feel better in as few as six sessions, which typically pans out to just over a month of therapy.
 Treatment can occur at an even faster rate when using brain-based therapies such as EMDR, since those directly target the neurological activity associated with various mental health concerns.

 In describing their experience with therapy, one Viva Center patient (for anonymity purposes, we’ll refer to them as “L”) stated that their treatment led to a “significant transformation” in their life.
 “As a result,” L explained, “I am living the life that is right for me.”
 As L demonstrated, significant improvement via therapy is completely attainable.
 Even better, it doesn’t have to take a lifetime to achieve.

 Myth 4: Therapy is Just Lying on a Couch and Complaining